equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 Packet is now Equinix Metal, and the name of the Terraform provider changed too.
 This (terraform-provider-metal, provider equinix/metal) is the current provider for Equinix Metal.

 If you've been using terraform-provider-packet, and you want to use a newer provider version to manage resources in Equinix Metal, you will need to change the references in you HCL files.
-You can just change the names of the resources, e.g. from `packet_device` to `metal_device`.
-That should work, but it will cause the `packet_device` to be destroyed and new `metal_device` to be created instead.
+You can just change the names of the resources, e.g. from `packet_device` to `equinix_metal_device`.
+That should work, but it will cause the `packet_device` to be destroyed and new `equinix_metal_device` to be created instead.
 Re-creation of the resources might be undesirable, and this guide shows how to migrate to metal_ resources without the re-creation.

 Before starting to migrate your Terraform templates, please upgrade
 * packethost/packet provider to the latest version (3.2.1)